-- 23.1 The section of track between the first safety car line and the beginning of the pit lane will be designated the "pit entry". - 23.2 The section of track between the end of the pit lane and the second safety car line will be designated the "pit exit". - 23.3 The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane" and the lane closest to the garages will be designated the "inner lane".
+- 23.1 The section of track between the first safety car line and the beginning of the pit lane will be designated the "pit entry". - 23.2 The section of track between the end of the pit lane and the second safety car line will be designated the "pit exit". - 23.3 Leaving the pit lane and re-joining the track must be done without endangering or hindering other participants.
+It is strictly forbidden to cross the white line at the pit exit with any part of a car when leaving the pits.